Before salsa slipped off my taco, I shoved the entire thing in my mouth and groaned with pleasure.

 A fraction of a second passed while we stared at each other, and every year that had passed melted away.
 The pain, the loss, the years spent without him by my side faded until we were back in that moment.
 The one when everything felt perfect.
 When I thought we had forever.
 When Linc was the first and last man I ever wanted to be with.
 In that moment, I saw the hunger in his eyes.
 I saw the passion for life that he used to have.
 I saw Linc.

 He blinked, and the mask of indifference he carried slipped into place.
-Linc was gone, and in his place a stranger stared back at me.
+Linc was gone again, and in his place a stranger stared back at me.
 One that knew everything about me and held my heart in his hands.

 Tears pooled in my eyes.
 It wasn’t the first time, and definitely wouldn’t be the last time that I’d cry over Lincoln Hayes.

 Before he saw me embarrass myself any further, I scooted out of the booth and ran away.
 At least at home, I could hide under the blankets and pretend that my life wasn’t a complete wreck.

 Maybe once I got there, I wouldn’t feel like dying all over again.